-- If you have visited a dentist for a root canal or any other treatment, and the dentist gave you local anaesthesia for it, the lip that got the injection will be the only one swollen.
+- If you have visited a dentist for a root canal or any other treatment, and the dentist gave you local anesthesia for it, the lip that got the injection will be the only one swollen.

 How To Treat Swollen Lips - 5 Home Remedies

 Depending on the cause of the swelling, you can use instant remedial measures to reduce the inflammation.
-However, if there is incessant bleeding, or the swelling hasn’t reduced in 24 hours, consult a doctor.
+However, if there is incessant bleeding or the swelling hasn’t reduced in 24 hours, consult a doctor.
 Here are some effective and quick home remedies:

 1. Salt Water Rinse

 Though it may sting on an open cut, salt is actually considered a very good healing agent for lip injuries and other cuts to the mouth.
 That is because it has anti-inflammatory and antibacterial qualities that can clean the open wound and minimise the chances of a bacterial infection.